-HOW COULD I EVER DOUBT OUR CREATOR?
+HOW COULD I EVER DOUBT GOD?

-God – who spoke every atom into being, who scooped up earth and breathed it into life – is the very same God who created berries dripping with summer, salty ocean breezes, the crisp winter wind, and me!
+God – who spoke every atom into being, who scooped up earth and breathed it into life – is the very same God who created berries dripping with summer, the salty ocean breezes, crisp winter wind, and me!

 But I do.

-I doubted the year my brother died from a single faulty beat of his heart, and after the accident when we realized my injuries would never heal, and when the surgeon gently said, “Its cancer.”
-I doubted the year my son got sick and didn’t get well.
-I believe, and I doubt.
+I doubted the year my brother died from a single faulty heartbeat, and after the accident when we realized my injuries would never heal, and when the surgeon gently said, “Its cancer.”
+I doubted the year my son got sick and never got well.

-And I’ve learned that trust is rooted in love, not human love, but God’s love – everlasting love, love without fail in every circumstance of every moment of every day of our lives on this earth.
+And I’ve learned that trust is rooted in love, not human love, but God’s love – everlasting love, love without fail in every circumstance of every moment of every day of our lives on earth.
 Love without question or hesitation or reservation or limits.
 For God doesn’t care where we are or how we’re dressed or who we’re with or what we’ve done.

 “Come,” He says.
 Just as you are.
-Trust.
-Believe.
-And live!

 Trust.
 Believe.
 And live!

 Cindee is wife of the man she loves most in this world, mama of five world-shaking creatives (19-27), author of Discovering Hope, Finding Purpose, Embracing Worth, and I Take You in Sickness and in Health, photographer, craver of quiet, lover of cotton, denim, Jesus and tea, and co-founder of Chronic Joy®.
 Cindee and four of her five kids have Ehlers-Danlos, dysautonomia, intractable migraine, and myriad co-existing conditions through which they're learning the deeper the valley, the greater their capacity for joy.